edasmalchi/qiroll-pedal-assist/README.md

 # qiroll-pedal-assist
 #### External pedal-assist system for Qiroll ebike kit, implemented with CMOS digital logic

 So I got this Qiroll friction-drive ebike kit  to put on my commuter bike.
-I'd reccomend the [pro](https://www.aliexpress.com/item/1005002066643128.html) [version](https://www.ebay.com/itm/Electric-Bicycle-E-BIKE-Conversion-Kit-QiROLL-Friction-Drive-QR-E-PRO-H70/402658347675), but the standard[kit](https://www.aliexpress.com/item/4000366510773.html) is still around.
+I'd reccomend the [pro](https://www.aliexpress.com/item/1005002066643128.html) [version](https://www.ebay.com/itm/Electric-Bicycle-E-BIKE-Conversion-Kit-QiROLL-Friction-Drive-QR-E-PRO-H70/402658347675), but the standard [kit](https://www.aliexpress.com/item/4000366510773.html) is still around.
 With light pedaling, the pro version cruises at about 25mph with about 25 miles of range, while the standard kit delivers about 19mph and about 20 miles.

 The lack of any sort of pedal assist bothered me, with the original design you have to hold down a switch to keep the motor on.
 (It's a simple switch, not a real throttle so the motor is either on or off.
 There is a way to select between a lower power mode and a higher power mode.)